Patrick McBrearty: 2019 season

 McBrearty did not play a minute of the 2019 National Football League.
 This included missing Donegal's victory over Meath in the Division 2 final.

 In the 2019 Ulster Senior Football Championship, McBrearty scored five points (two from play) as Donegal overcame Fermanagh in their quarter-final encounter.
 He scored three points (two from play) in the semi-final victory over Tyrone.
 In the final against Cavan, McBrearty scored five points (four from play) as Donegal claimed that season's provincial championship.

 McBrearty made his 100th appearance for Donegal against Meath in the 2019 All-Ireland Senior Football Championship quarter-final.
 He scored 1–6.

 2020 season

 Post-COVID disruption, play resumed behind closed doors on 18 October, McBrearty sustained an injury during a challenge match against Roscommon which left him unable to play in the remaining league games against Tyrone and Kerry in October 2020.

 Sub versus Armagh in Ulster SFC semi and scored a point.

-2023 season
+2023–2025: Donegal captaincy and retirement

 In January 2023, McBrearty was appointed captain of the Donegal senior team ahead of the 2023 season.

+He retired from inter-county football in December 2025.
+His former manager Declan Bonner described him as "a man who helped set high standards in training".